 COMPLEMENTARY COURSES and CHOICES

-The number and variety of complementary courses increase as they move into the higher grades.
+The number and variety of complementary courses increase as students move into the higher grades.
 Catholic Religious Education is offered as a complementary course, which includes a Character Education component.
-By grade 7 and 8, students are in three terms of complementary courses.
+By grade 7 and 8, students will have the opportunity to explore six different Career and Technology Foundations (CTF) courses.
 We believe students should have the opportunity to explore a variety of interests during the middle years of education so they are in a better position to make good course selection decisions once they enter high school.
-Complementary forms go out in spring with the students being assigned their courses before the beginning of school in the fall.

 Students are expected to eat in the assigned and supervised rooms.
 Students are not to eat outside or in the halls for the sake of safety and cleanliness.
 All students are encouraged to make healthy choices for lunch and adhere to class expectations.